rusyaev-dk/rusyaev-dk/README.md

 ### :man_technologist: About Me:
 - :books: I am a student at Moscow State University at the faculty of the Moscow Institute of Applied Mathematics.
-- :robot_face: I develop Telegram bots on python for commercial and other needs.
+- :robot: I develop Telegram bots on python for commercial and other needs.
 - :seedling: Studying Dart and Flutter.
 - :zap: In my free time, I read tech books and some intresting articles about mobile developing.
 - :mailbox: Contacts: [![Telegram Badge](https://img.shields.io/badge/-telegram-blue?style=flat&logo=Telegram&logoColor=white)]("https://t.me/rusyaev_dk")